We may earn money or products from the companies mentioned in this post.

 8210 Bodie Island Lighthouse Road, Nags Head, NC Website

 Open daily from 9 am to 4:30 pm during the summer, climb the 214 steps to the top.
-The fee to climb is $10.
-Tickets must be purchased the day of admission (not in advance).
+The fee to climb is $10 for adults and $5 for senior citizens (62 or older), children 11 years of age and under, and the disabled.
+Tickets must be purchased on the day of admission (not in advance).
 Climbs start every 20 minutes, and there is a limit of 8 climbers at a time.

 The lighthouse features white and black stripes of equal width.
 The light pattern is 2.5 seconds on, 2.5 seconds off, 2.5 seconds on, 22.5 seconds off.